Skip to content

 Coding Rate (CR)Error correction levelHigher CR = better reliability, longer airtime

-Typical LoRa CSS Sensitivity vs. Time-on-Air
+Typical Sensitivity vs. Time-on-Air

 Spreading FactorSensitivity (125 kHz)Time on Air